The ITensor Software Library for Tensor Network Calculations: Introduction

-These initial principles led to other important design choices over time.
-One consequence of having intelligent tensor indices as distinct data objects (of type \verb|Index|) is that they can store extra information about themselves.
-A key use case is indices which have internal subspaces labeled by conserved quantum numbers.
-Storing this information in the \verb|Index| objects ensures that when contracting two quantum-number conserving ITensors, both are guaranteed to use the same ordering of the subspaces for storing their data.
-Another consequence is that both dense and various kinds of sparse ITensors can all be of the same type and have essentially the same interface, because the implementation can inspect the indices and internal storage type to determine the actual `type' of any ITensor.
+These initial principles led to other interesting design choices over time.
+One consequence of having intelligent tensor indices as distinct data objects (of type \inlinenohighlight{Index}) is that they can store extra information about themselves.
+A key use case is indices which have internal subspaces labeled by conserved quantum numbers (symmetry group representation labels).
+Storing this information in the \inlinenohighlight{Index} objects ensures that when contracting two quantum number conserving ITensors, both are guaranteed to use the same ordering of the subspaces for storing their data.
+Another consequence is that dense and sparse ITensors can be of the same type and have essentially the same interface, because the implementation can inspect the indices and internal storage type to determine the actual `type' of any ITensor.
 Thus users can write very generic code that works for any type of ITensor.